ciroqn/ARROW_project/README.md

 ARROW is located at the Open University's campus in Milton Keynes, and is functions as a steerable 3-metre telescope dish.
 It has a detector that is capable of detecting/receiving 21 cm radio emissions.

+The dish is operated via the ARROW OpenScience Observatory.

 ## Planning Observing Session

 Targets will need to be picked that are not in the *exclusion zone*, which is the zone through which the dish cannot rotate due to hardware limitations.
 The exclusion zone is in `Alt/Az` coordinates: